-Internet of Things (IoT) is the third wave of information industry revolution in the world and is considered the 'next big thing'.
-Since the appearance of many 'firsts' - automated teller machine (ATM), laptop, mobile phone, automobile, meter, and other objects that are connected to the network, more devices have connected to the network through various connection modes, such as cellular network, Near Field Communication (NFC), Radio Frequency Identification (RFID), Bluetooth, ZigBee, and Wi-Fi.
-According to Huawei's forecast, over 100 billion objects (excluding individual broadband users) will be connected to networks by 2025.
+Internet of Things (IoT) is the third wave of the world's information industry revolution and is considered the 'next big thing'.
+Since the appearance of many 'firsts' - Automated Teller Machines (ATM), laptops, mobile phones, smart automobiles, smart meters, and other interconnected objects - more devices have connected to the network through various modes, such as cellular network, Near Field Communication (NFC), Radio Frequency Identification (RFID), Bluetooth, Zigbee, and Wi-Fi.
+According to Huawei's forecast, over 100 billion objects and people (excluding individual broadband users) will be connected to worldwide networks by 2025.
 Any object can be connected to the network anytime, anywhere.
-IoT is profoundly influencing production and living.
+IoT is profoundly influencing human interactions, production, and lifestyles.